 The Board will meet in closed session to:

-Deliberate and Vote on Disciplinary Matters, Including the Above Petitions, Pursuant to Government Code Section 11126, subd. (c)(3)
+- A. Deliberate and Vote on Disciplinary Matters Pursuant to Government Code Section 11126, subd. (c)(3) - B. Conduct the Annual Performance Evaluation and Consider the Salary of its Executive Officer Pursuant to Government Code Section 11126, subd. (a)(1)